I will light candles this Christmas,

 Howard Thurman lived during the most amazing time in the history of our world.
 Born in 1899 in horse and buggy days and the grandson of a former slave, Thurman died in 1981, the year the IBM personal computer debuted.
 In 1953 Life magazine named Thurman one of the twelve greatest preachers of the century.

 A Baptist pastor, Thurman led a delegation of African-Americans to India in 1935 to meet Mohandas Gandhi.
-Gandhi’s influence led Thurman to understand Jesus as liberator and bring together the gospel and non-violence resistance to combat white racism.
+Gandhi’s influence led Thurman to understand Jesus as liberator, and he subsequently worked to bring together the gospel and non-violence resistance to combat white racism.

-As one who always sought common ground, Thurman cofounded San Francisco’s Church for the Fellowship of All Peoples in 1944, the first integrated, interfaith, intercultural religious congregation in the United States.
-Seventy-one years later, this church is still bringing people together to worship, seek common understanding and unite together in promoting love and reconciliation.
+As one who always sought common ground, Thurman co-founded San Francisco’s Church for the Fellowship of all Peoples in 1944, the first integrated, interfaith, intercultural religious congregation in the United States.
+Seventy-six years later, this church is still bringing people together to worship, seek common understanding, and unite together in promoting love and reconciliation.

-King carried a copy of Jesus and the Disinherited while he was leading the 1955–1956 Montgomery bus boycott.
+King carried a copy of Thurman’s Jesus and the Disinherited while he was leading the 1955–1956 Montgomery bus boycott.
 Thurman also influenced Jesse Jackson, who wrote a 1982 tribute to Thurman a year after his death.
 Jackson said that he was attracted to Thurman, who always insisted, “If you ever developed a cultivated will with spiritual discipline, the flame of freedom would never perish.”
 Howard Thurman lit candles that burned all year long.
-Will you, too, light candles of peace for tempest-tossed days?
+Will you, too, light candles of peace and hope in these challenging days?

 When the song of the angels is stilled,